The Five Stages Of Abandonment Grief

 So, What Do YOU Think?

 Does SWIRL validate your experience of abandonment grief and sexual betrayal trauma?
-Either way, I’d love to hear your thoughts on the topic!
-Schedule a support call with me.
-I look forward to connecting with you!
+Leave a comment below!